This page contains affiliate links. If you buy through these links, we may earn a commission at no extra cost to you. Learn more

 Frequently Asked Questions

-No, the two systems are completely incompatible.
-OriginalLine uses smaller, flat capsules with a 19-bar pressure system, while VertuoLine uses larger, dome-shaped capsules with barcode technology and centrifusion brewing.
-The capsules are different sizes and shapes and cannot be used interchangeably.
+Nope, they're completely incompatible.
+OriginalLine uses small, flat capsules with pressure brewing, while VertuoLine uses larger dome-shaped capsules with barcodes and centrifusion.
+The capsules are totally different shapes and sizes—you can't swap them between systems.